glmj10/pharmacy/README.md

 ![Product Management](./frontend-admin/screenshots/product-management.png)
 *Comprehensive admin panel with real-time analytics and complete inventory management*

----

-> **✨ The application features a modern, professional design with intuitive navigation and responsive layout**

 ## 🎯 Overview

 Pharmacy Management System is a full-stack web application designed to efficiently manage pharmacy operations.
 The system provides three main components: